Information on women with BPD has been available for so many years now that it should be easy to figure out how you should date them, right?

-I have dated multiple women with BPD over the years and each one further grew my understanding of relationships especially BPD.
-I’m a better man because of it and I’m helping people reach the level of success that I now have.
+I have dated multiple women with BPD over the years and each one further grew my understanding of relationships, especially the BPD type.

 “Hello I am a woman with BPD.
 I have struggled with relationships.
 But I would like to point out that I am not (neither are other people with this disorder) hopeless to date.